helxplatform/dug/dug/README.md

 # Dug : digging up dark data

-Dug applies semantic web and knowledge graph methods to the improve the [FAIR](https://www.go-fair.org/fair-principles/)-ness of research data.
+Dug applies semantic web and knowledge graph methods to improve the [FAIR](https://www.go-fair.org/fair-principles/)-ness of research data.

 As an example, [dbGaP](https://www.ncbi.nlm.nih.gov/gap/) is a rich source of metadata about biomedical knowledge derived from clinical research like the underutilized [TOPMed](https://www.nhlbiwgs.org/) data sets.
 A key obstacle to leveraging this knowledge is the lack of researcher tools to navigate from a set of concepts of interest towards relevant study variables.
 In a word, **search**.